-XTC output group In order to reduce the size of the .xtc trajectory file, only a subset of all particles can be stored.
-All XTC groups that are specified are saved, the rest is not.
-If no XTC groups are specified, than all atoms are saved to the .xtc file.
+Compressed position output group In order to further reduce the size of the compressed trajectory file (.xtc or .tng), it is possible to store only a subset of all particles.
+All x-compression groups that are specified are saved, the rest are not.
+If no such groups are specified, than all atoms are saved to the compressed trajectory file.